 £310 per student including VAT (i.e. £258.34 excluding VAT), study pack, online course and examination.

 So wine professionals can focus and build their knowledge on wine, WSET will be removing the spirits element from this course e.g. it will be known as WSET Level 2 Award in Wines.
-The existing WSET Level 2 Award in Wines and Spirits will only be available until July 2019.
+The existing WSET Level 2 Award in Wines and Spirits will be permanently withdrawn in January 2020 and resits will only be available until July 2020.
 Students interested in gaining knowledge on spirits, please see either our WSET Level 1 Award in Spirits ONLINE or WSET Level 2 Award in Spirits ONLINE.

 Examinations are on set dates after the scheduled course takes place.
 Whilst the course is online, the examination is not as students need to sit their exam under the same conditions as our classroom course students.